top of page

 ROBES

-Anyone taking part in a scheduled sitting will notice any number of people sitting in brown robes.
+Anyone taking part in a scheduled sitting will notice any number of people in brown robes.
 These are lay robes (as distinct from the blue or black one a priest wears).
-We wear them for several reasons.
+They are worn for several reasons.
 Fist, they are comfortable.
 Second, they help the mind settle into the practice (think of gearing up for sports or dressing for work).
 Finally, they introduce a degree of commonality and plainness to the atmosphere of the zendo.
-While no one is required to wear one (except during sesshin), many will find that they wear the robe for any or all of the above reasons.
+While no one is required to wear one (except during sesshin), many will find that they wear a robe for any or all of the above reasons.

 RAKUSUS